Prince Harry and Meghan Markle's Royal Baby Rules

 Announcement of Pregnancy

-The Duchess of Sussex will have specific rules and traditions to follow when she becomes pregnant.
-An important rule is that the pregnancy must not be announced until the third trimester.
+The Duchess of Sussex will have specific rules and traditions to follow now that she is pregnant.
+One rule has already been followed.
+Kensington Palace did not announce Meghan's pregnancy until the third trimester.
 Kate Middleton's third pregnancy was announced early when she couldn't attend an event because of acute morning sickness.

-Besides waiting until the 12th week to announce the pregnancy, the due date of royal babies is not announced.
+Besides waiting until the 12th week to announce the pregnancy, the exact due date of royal babies is never announced.

-The Duke and Duchess of Cambridge decided to keep it a surprise for themselves for their first two kids.
+The Duke and Duchess of Cambridge didn't reveal the exact due date for their three kids.
 In Queen Elizabeth's case, the announcements of her own pregnancies weren't officially announced.
 It was simply stated that she wouldn't take any engagements for the next few months.

 The parents allegedly didn't know themselves until after the birth.
 While waiting for all three to be born, there were bets on whether the babies would be a prince or a princess.